jonathan-laurent/KaTie/README.md

 - `--no-backtraces`: disable exception backtraces (for better performances)
 - `--native-snapshots`: dump snapshot using KaSim's native format (`*.ka` instead of `*.json`)
 - `--no-color`: disable colors in the output
+- `--ccs-incremental`: compute connected components incrementally.
+By default, information about connected components is not maintained when resimulating the trace.
+When a measure needs to extract a connected component, this component is computed from the current mixture via a graph traversal (depth-first search).
+With this option, a mapping of all connected components is maintained when replaying the trace and updated incrementally at each step.
+Querying a component is then a costless operation.
+However, maintaining such a mapping is going to be slower in most cases and sometimes massively so.

+built on the fly by performing a graph search on the current mixture.

 An example of using KaTie in combination with KaSim can be found in `exec.sh`.